aescanero/helm-charts/README.md

 ## Configuration

-The following table lists the configurable parameters of the phpBB chart and their default values.
+The following table lists the configurable parameters of the PowerDNS chart and their default values.

 |             Parameter             |              Description                   |                         Default                         |
 |-----------------------------------|--------------------------------------------|---------------------------------------------------------|